This easy-to-make Pumpkin Scones recipe has the perfect sweetness level, a delicious spice blend, rich pumpkin flavor, and a tender crumb!

 Pro Tip: The scone dough will stay good in the freezer for up to 3 months.

-To Reheat Frozen Scone Dough:
+To Bake Frozen Scone Dough

 - Arrange the scones on a baking sheet and thaw in the fridge overnight.

-To Freeze Baked Scones:
+To Freeze Baked Scones

 - Bake the scones as directed and let them cool completely.